 Portfolios On Recent Projects.
 Jason Houston specializes in stories related to environmental conservation, exploring the issues from the perspective of human communities and culture.
 Water, fisheries, fire, forests, food security, indigenous rights, cultural heritage, and impacts related to climate instability—and how local communities deal with all these issues.
 He has experience organizing and executing editorial assignments and NGO commissions in North, Central, and South America, the Caribbean, Asia, South Pacific, and Africa, collaborating creatively to combine long-term projects and specialty focus with the timely and immediate needs of clients.

 Feature Story for Nature Conservancy.
-An editorial photo essay around the MARCO Data Portal exploring the economic importance and embedded culture of fisheries on the Mid-Atlantic coast of the United States.
+An editorial photo essay around the MARCO Data Portal exploring the economic importance and culture depth of fisheries on the Mid-Atlantic coast of the United States.

-Book & Calendars for Green Chimneys.
+Commissions for Green Chimneys.
 Green Chimneys provides children with disabilities animal-assisted therapy and educational programs.
-For 10 years I have photographed the animals, and in 2014 we published a book of animal portraits.
+For 15 years I have photographed the animals, and in 2014 we published a book of animal portraits.

 Exhibition.
 Drawing from various assignments over the years, this collection explores the complexity of issues ranging from fisheries and forestry to water and food as seen through the people who live with and rely on these resources.